kellymedia/helio-agency-code-refactor/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)

 ## Description
-This project is an assignment that requires refactoring prexisting code for asimulated client.
+This project is an assignment that required refactoring prexisting code for a simulated client.
 The brief is listed below in the project parameters.
 I introduced several accessibility features, replaced simple divs with semantic elements, and improved the readability of the css and html files.

 ### Project
 01 HTML CSS Git: Code Refactor